raphaeIl/AGLua/README.md

-# GILua
+# AGLua

+Modified version of GILua that supports tolua (LuaJIT 2.1?)

+only tested on AG

 ## Usage
-- Download the release
+- Build

-- Put the full path to your game .exe on the first line of settings.txt

-- Open Launcher.exe (Or inject GILua.dll with your own injector)
+- Put both `AGLua.dll` and `tolua.dll` in game exe folder if using versionshim (or use your own injector)

 - Put all scripts in the Scripts directory.
 They must have a .lua extension.